Sakiskid/Sakiskid/README.md

 <p>

 I LOVE creating [community-driven applications](https://off-your-chest.herokuapp.com) and getting people interacting with eachother online.
 I'm also a mega-nerd for physics-based video games!

-If you're here from my resume, then you know I have real-world experience with Salesforce development, project management, and jumping into projects to reverse years of technical debt.
+I join both game jams and competitions (like Google Hash) regularly.
+Reach out so we can team up!

+I also have professional experience with Fullstack engineering, transformer model training and prompting, Salesforce development, architecting complex systems, deploying and monitoring large projects, software project management, and technology startups.
+I have led several teams in both software development and in the service industry.

+If you are interested in working together on a project, please reach out to me at tylerdrew.work@gmail.com

 </p>